BIRD / new pets

 Tips from home to health to food and fun.

 6 things to know about lovebirds

 - Grow up to 6 inches

 - Need at least an hour of human interaction a day

-- Got their name because they mate for life!
+- Got their name because they form strong bonds with their mates!

 Your lovebirds’ love nest

-Your lovebirds’ cage should include two perches at different heights and of different materials and thicknesses.
-Don’t put the perches above the spot where lovebirds eat; otherwise droppings may fall into their food or water.Shop perches
+Your lovebirds’ cage should include at minimum two perches at different heights and of different materials and thicknesses.
+Don’t put the perches above the spot where lovebirds eat; otherwise droppings may fall into their food or water.Shop perches & swings